ernraff/integrating-cognito-auth-with-existing-api/README.md

 # AWS Cognito Integration with Restaurant API #

 This project is an extension of the existing Restaurant API, designed to integrate user identity and access management using AWS Cognito.
-This README provides an overview of the planned implementation.

 ## Overview ##
 The Restaurant API allows users to interact with a database of restaurants, enabling functionalities such as searching for restaurants in New York City by cuisine or unique ID.
 This project aims to use AWS Cognito User Pool authorizers with a third-party identity provider to secure the restaurant API.